-8.1 We have sufficient resources in our school to be able to teach all the geography units in the QCA Scheme of Work.
-We keep these resources in a central store, where there is a box of equipment for each unit of work.
-We also keep a collection of geography equipment which the children use to gather weather data, and a set of atlases for both key stages.
+8.1 We have sufficient resources in our school to be able to teach all the geography units in the Oddizzi Scheme of Work.
+We keep these resources in a central store, where there is a box of equipment foreach unit of work.
+We also keep a collection of geography equipment which the children use to gather weather data, and a set of atlases for both key stages as well as interactive age-appropriate globes for FS).
 In the library, we have a good supply of geography topic books and a range of educational software to support the children's individual research.